ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 StackGres provide a Web and CLI user interface able to monitor and interact with the created StackGres clusters.
 It allow to do basic and advanced tasks like list/get/create/update/delete a cluster or execute a switchover or a backup recovery.

-The Web interface is also able to integrate with Grafana in order to allow see stats of each node of the cluster.